Alpheus-godswill1/blogging_system3/README.md

 6. clone this repository by running `git clone https://github.com/Alpheus-godswill1/blogging_system3.git `

-### Extensions that eased the process using VS code text editor on this project
+# Extensions that eased the process using VS code text editor on this project.
 1. Bracket pair Coloriser

 2. Emmet Live